Documentation

 Scope

-This dataset contains monthly and annual (calendar year) data going back to 1989 for U.S. imports and exports of live cattle and hogs, beef and veal, lamb and mutton, pork, broilers, turkey, shell eggs, and egg products.
-The tables report physical quantities, not dollar values or unit prices.
+The livestock and meat trade tables contain monthly and annual (calendar year) data going back to 1989 for U.S. imports and exports of live cattle and hogs, beef and veal, lamb and mutton, pork, broilers, turkey, shell eggs, and egg products.
+The tables report physical quantities, not dollar values or unit prices, and include data back to 1989.
 Breakdowns by partner countries are included.
+Information on any partner country (which has exported or imported these products to or from the United States since 1989) can be found in the data.
 Historical trade data going back to 1970 are available in the Red Meat Yearbook and Poultry Yearbook.
 This data product is updated monthly to include the data for the month 2 months before the month of release.

 Methods

 The USDA, Economic Research Service (ERS) livestock and meat trade tables are based on data from the U.S. Department of Commerce, Bureau of the Census (U.S. Census Bureau), Foreign Trade Division.
-The Information Section at the beginning of each monthly Census report describes the data as follows:
+The Explanatory Notes in each monthly Census report describe the data as follows:

 "Data for goods on a Census basis are compiled from the documents collected by U.S. Customs and Border Protection (CBP) and reflect the movement of goods between foreign countries and the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, and U.S. Foreign Trade Zones.
 They include government and non-government shipments of goods and exclude shipments between the United States and its territories and possessions; transactions with U.S. military, diplomatic, and consular installations abroad; U.S. goods returned to the United States by its Armed Forces; personal and household effects of travelers; and in-transit shipments.
 The General Imports value reflects the total arrival of merchandise from foreign countries that immediately enters consumption channels, warehouses, or Foreign Trade Zones."